mrjvs/site/content/projects/designcourse.md

 [Designcourse](https://designcourse.com) is a course platform built from the ground up for popular Youtuber [Gary Simon](https://www.youtube.com/channel/UCVyRiMvfUNMA1UPlDPzG5Ow).

-Traditional course platforms did not offer the level of `flexiblity that Gary required both for styling and functionality of the overall platform`.
+Traditional course platforms did not offer the level of flexiblity that Gary required both for styling and functionality of the overall platform.

 As with any full-stack application, there were three main parts of Designcourse each assigned to a different person: